ForestAdmin/forest-live-demo-rpc/README.md

 You'll need 3 empty databases, `rpc_1`, `rpc_2`, `rpc_3`.

 The gateway behaves like a classic `agent-nodejs`, so all the agent capabilities are supported when developed directly on it.
 The RPC agents also have customisation capabilities.
-Some aren't supported though, be they should be listed in the "Known Limitations" section.
+Some aren't supported though, they should be listed in the "Known Limitations" section.

 # Install